 Tairora is the name of the largest tribe in the area where this coffee is grown, and, because this coffee comes from growers in many different villages in the Eastern Highlands, the Colbran family gave this name to the coffee to best recognize the people with whom they work.

 Eastern Highlands, Papua New Guinea

-Papua New Guinea in general is a late-comer to the production of coffee, really only starting in the 1920s and not really taking off until the 1950s.
-Today, Papua New Guinea is most famous for how remote and culturally diverse it is.
+Papua New Guinea, in general, is a late-comer to the production of coffee, really only starting in the 1920s and not taking off until the 1950s.
+Today, Papua New Guinea is renowned for how remote and culturally diverse it is.
 This remoteness kept outside visitors from venturing into the Papua New Guinea highlands until the early 1900s.
-This remoteness also led to the other very popular fact about Papua New Guinea which is that the hundreds of individual tribes in the country speak more 800 documented languages between all of them.
-It is often stated that certain tribes did not know of others tribes living as close as a few kilometers away due to the rugged terrain and remoteness of the highlands.
+This remoteness also led to another popular fact about Papua New Guinea, which is that the hundreds of individual tribes in the country speak more than 800 documented languages among all of them.
+It is often stated that certain tribes did not know of other tribes living as close as a few kilometers away because of rugged terrain and the remoteness of the highlands.

 Varieties: Typica, Bourbon, Arusha

 Elevation: 1,600–1,900 meters

 Harvest Time: May–July 2015